Quasimurdock/IELTS-Anki-Cards-Generator/README.md

 ### Develop

-There're actually two ways of generating notes to ur Anki program:
+There're actually two ways of fetching HTML files and two ways of generating notes to ur Anki program:

+- `pnpm start` for fetching HTML files synchronously.
+- `pnpm start-worker` for fetching HTML files asynchronously through workers.
 - `pnpm note` for converting HTML files and directly importing notes to ur Anki program.
 - `pnpm note-mkanki` is what we **HIGHLY RECOMMEND** for converting HTML files into `apkg`.